The Story of Daniel Griffen Dove – Civil War Hero

 By J.R.
 Rothstein

-Daniel Griffen Dove (1828-1910) is a man whose origins and story has been one of intrigue and mystery for generations of Dove historians and genealogists.
-Nothing is known about him or his family except that that Daniel’s father may have been named Louis and may have been from Scotland.
+Daniel Griffen Dove (1828-1910) is a man whose origins and story have been one of intrigue and mystery for generations of Dove historians and genealogists.
+Nothing is known about him or his family except that Daniel’s father may have been named Louis and he may have been from Scotland.
 Daniel Griffen is said to have been born on May 7, 1828 in either Greenwich, Connecticut or New York.
-He married at the age of 21, Ruth Elizabeth Beers on April 22, 1828 in Ridgefield, Connecticut.
-Ruth (1832-1911) was a girl from an established and ancient New England Family whose genealogy is well known in the annals of New England history.
+He married Ruth Elizabeth Beers on April 22, 1828 in Ridgefield, Connecticut when he was 21.
+Ruth (1832-1911) was a girl from an established and early New England Family whose genealogy is well-known in the annals of New England history.
 Daniel “followed farming as his occupation until the war of 1861 when he answered the call for volunteers.”

 At the age of 34, at the height of the American Civil War, Daniel volunteered to fight to preserve the union.
-Daniel joined the 17th Connecticut Volunteer Infantry as a Private in an infantry regiment that served in the Union Army during the American Civil War.
-Daniel registered for the 17th at the nearby town of Bridgeport on August 13, 1862.
-He was assigned to Company G and marched out towards the front lines, on August 28, 1862, under the command of Colonel William H. Noble.
-Daniel was 5’5 and 1/2, had fair skin, brown eyes, and brown hair.
+He joined the 17th Connecticut Volunteer Infantry as a Private in an infantry regiment that served in the Union Army during the American Civil War.
+He registered for the infantry at the nearby town of Bridgeport on August 13, 1862, and was assigned to Company G. He marched out toward the front lines on August 28, 1862, under the command of Colonel William H. Noble.
+Daniel was almost five feet six and had fair skin, brown eyes, and brown hair.
 A man named William Dove, possibly a relative, mustered out with him.
 Among the many men of the 17th were relatives of his wife, Ruth.

-According to military report of the Adjutant General’s Office of the War Department dated October 28, 1886, Daniel would have an eventful yet traumatic military service.
+According to the Adjutant General’s Office of the War Department’s military report dated October 28, 1886, Daniel would have an eventful yet traumatic military service.
 On May 2, 1863 at the Battle of Chancellorsville, Virginia, Daniel was captured and sent to Libby Prison in Richmond, Virginia.
-Libby Prison was a Confederate prison at Richmond, Virginia, during the American Civil War.
-Libby Prison gained an infamous reputation for the overcrowded and harsh conditions under which officer prisoners from the Union Army were kept.
-Daniel would have been exposed to prisoners who suffered from disease, malnutrition and a high mortality rate.
+Libby Prison was a Confederate prison during the American Civil War.
+The prison gained an infamous reputation for its overcrowded and harsh conditions under which the officer prisoners from the Union Army were kept.
+Daniel would have been exposed to prisoners who suffered from disease, malnutrition, and a high mortality rate.
 By mid-1863, when Daniel arrived at the prison, one thousand prisoners were crowded into large open rooms on two floors, with open, barred windows leaving them exposed to weather and temperature extremes.

 From Libby Prison, Daniel was sent to numerous parole camps.
-The parole camps, for the most part, were a result of parole system where captured soldiers pledged not to fight.
+The parole camps, for the most part, were a result of the parole system where captured soldiers pledged not to fight.
 In the days of formal warfare, it was customary to exchange prisoners of war by a complex formula of numbers and relative rank.
-Often, to avoid being burdened with large parties of prisoners, forces in the field would “parole” them; that is, release them to go home on oath not to perform any military service until exchanged.
+Often, to avoid being burdened with large parties of prisoners, forces in the field would “parole” them, that is, release them to go home on oath, not to perform any military service until they were exchanged.
 Early in the Civil War, it was discovered that many paroled men would disappear into the civilian population, not to be found when ready for exchange.
-So keeping them under military control until exchanged and returned to their units became imperative.
+So, keeping them under military control until they were exchanged and returned to their units became imperative.
 It was in one of these parole camps which Daniel G. Dove found himself presumably waiting to be restored to a combat role if some prisoners of war were traded to the other side.
 These parole camps often had harsh conditions.

-A military report of the Adjutant General’s Office of the War Department dated October 28, 1886 provides as follows concerning Daniel:
+A military report follows of the Adjutant General’s Office of the War Department dated October 28, 1886 concerning Daniel:

-Regiment report for May 63 reports him missing in action, May 2, 1863 supposed is be paroled; Regiment was in action at Chancellorsville, Va.
+Regiment report for May 63 reports him missing in action, May 2, 1863 supposed to be paroled; Regiment was in action at Chancellorsville, Va.
 May 2, 1863; Ret.
-For Jan, 1864 does not report him absent.
+For January, 1864 does not report him absent.
 He was captured at Chancellorsville, Va.
 May 3, 1863, confined at Richmond, Va.
 May 9, 1863, paroled at City-Paint, Va.
 May 14, 1863, reported at College Green Barracks, Maryland, May 16, 1863, reported at Camp Parole, Maryland same day, sent to Washington, D.C.
 May 20, 1863, was received at Parole Camps, Va.
-May 21, 1863 and present at Camp Convalescent Va.
+May 21, 1863 and present at Camp Convalescent, Va.
 May 29, 1863 on the records he has appears as deserted since May 25, 1863.
 This charge of desertion is removed as erroneous.
-He appears to have been sent from Camp Convalescent Va.
-Date not stated, to Parole Camp, Va. from which camp he was sent to Camp Distribution, Va.
+He appears to have been sent from Camp Convalescent, Va. date not stated, to Parole Camp, Va. from which camp he was sent to Camp Distribution, Va.
 Oct 4, 1863 and from the latter camp to his regiment, which he rejoined October 21, 1863.

-Company morning reports show him June 4, 1863 gained from missing in action, Oct 21, 1863 returned from Parole Camp to regiment.
-Company release for July 1863 shows him as absent, wounded and paroled; so borne on return for August & September 1863.
+Company morning reports show him June 4, 1863 gained from missing in action, Oct 21, 1863 returned from Parole Camp to the regiment.
+Company release for July 1863 shows him as absent, wounded, and paroled; so, borne on return for August & September 1863.
 Regimental hospital records show him admitted November 4, 1863 with diarrhea and excused Dec.
 30, 1863.
 The records of this office furnish no evidence of alleged disabilities.

 Many theories have been put forth over the generations about Daniel G. Dove and theories regarding his origins have been ripe with speculation.
 Catherine Gibbs believed that Daniel had African-American ancestry although DNA results show that theory without any basis.
 The author posits, without any substance, that Daniel Griffen Dove was not his birth name.
-A griffen is a mystical flying creature and the perhaps the name was adopted later or that the whole name Griffen Dove in general was adopted by a young man that appears out of nowhere in the historical record in 1850 to marry Ruth Beers.
+A griffin is a mystical flying creature and perhaps the name was adopted later or that the whole name Griffen Dove, in general, was adopted by a young man that appears out of nowhere in the historical record in 1850 to marry Ruth Beers.

 There is some discrepancy as to whether John Willet was born in 1850 or 1854.
-Daniel Dove’s civil war application lists Solon W.’s birthday as December 9, 1854, which would make Solon the middle.
+Daniel Dove’s Civil War application lists Solon W.’s birthday as December 9, 1854, which would make Solon the middle child.
 However, other records place the date as 1850 which would make Solon W. the eldest child.

-Perhaps just one that died either during or within two weeks of childbirth.
+Perhaps just one died either during or within two weeks of childbirth.